roman-corgi/corgidrp/README.md

 ## Install

 Install the latest release with `pip install corgidrp`.
-See the [Installation guide](https://corgidrp.readthedocs.io/en/latest/installation.html) on ReadTheDocs for full instructions, including developer setup (Git LFS, linting, end-to-end tests) and troubleshooting.
+See the [Installation guide](https://corgidrp.readthedocs.io/en/latest/installation.html) on ReadTheDocs for full instructions, including developer setup (Git LFS, linting, test environment) and troubleshooting.

 ## How to Contribute